 To record movies using the self-timer, select advanced movie mode and use the movie-record button to start the timer.
 Movie recording ends when the movie-record button is pressed a second time.

 Raising the Flash

-In P, S, A, or M mode, press the flash pop-up button to raise the flash before shooting.
+When using the built-in flash, press the flash pop-up button to raise the flash before shooting.
 Shooting will be interrupted if the flash is raised while the timer is counting down.